 Make sure that you don’t over ask your customers for feedback as your completion rates will drop off quickly.

 In the past we used GoToMeeting for our webinars and many customer meetings.

-After every, yes every, session they ask for feedback on the service.
+After every, yes, every, session they asked for feedback on the service.
 The first few times I provided feedback but then stopped and have not done their survey for a long time.

 Contrast that with the Skype approach where they seem to have a random process and I am asked only every so often.
 It works as I continue to convert and provide feedback for them on a regular basis.